-- (1) The Office of Administrative Hearings shall prepare an official case record as provided in COMAR 28.02.01.23. - (2) The administrative law judge shall submit in writing to the State Board a proposed decision containing findings of fact, conclusions of law, and recommendations, and distribute a copy of the written proposed decision to the parties. - (3) A party objecting to the administrative law judge's proposed decision may file exceptions with the State Board within 10 calendar days of receipt of the findings.
-A party may respond to the exceptions within 10 calendar days of receipt of the exceptions. - (4) If exceptions are filed, all parties shall have an opportunity for oral argument before the State Board before a final decision is rendered.
-Oral argument before the State Board shall be limited to 15 minutes per side. - (5) The State Board shall make the final decision in all cases dealing with the revocation of a Certificate of Approval.
-The final decision shall be in writing and contain findings of fact and conclusions of law. - [F.] E. (text unchanged) - .13 Schools Serving Students with Special Education Needs. (text unchanged)
+- (4) A party objecting to the administrative law judge's proposed decision may file exceptions with the State Board within 10 calendar days of receipt of the findings.
+A party may respond to the exceptions within 10 calendar days of receipt of the exceptions. - (5) If exceptions are filed, all parties shall have an opportunity for oral argument before the State Board before a final decision is rendered.
+Oral argument before the State Board shall be limited to 15 minutes per side. - (6) The State Board shall make the final decision in all cases dealing with the revocation of a Certificate of Approval.
+The final decision shall be in writing and contain findings of fact and conclusions of law.

+[F.] E. (text unchanged)